ArmandPhilippot/coldark/packages/coldark-firefox/README.md

 ## Install

-1. Download Coldark for Firefox
+1. Download Coldark for Firefox.
+The `xpi` file is in the folder `web-ext-artifacts`.
 2. Open Addons menu (e.g. `about:addons`)
 3. Select "_Extensions_"
 4. Click on the gear icon ; you should see "_Install Add-on from file..._"